maoxiaoyue/hypgo/README.md

 [English](README.md) | [繁體中文](README_zh-TW.md) | [简体中文](README_zh-CN.md)

 ## Description

 HypGo is a modern Go web framework that provides HTTP/2 and HTTP/3 support, Bun ORM integration, message queues, and advanced JSON validation.
 HTTP/3.0 is nearly 10 times faster than HTTP/1.1.
-In my case, it's useful and important.
-So, I try design this framework.
+In my case, it's useful and important, so I started designing this framework in 2025.

 The framework features a powerful plugin system that allows you to add functionality like Kafka, RabbitMQ, Cassandra, and more through simple CLI commands.
 It also includes automatic Docker image building, hot reload development, and zero-downtime deployment capabilities.

 ## Story

-As a backend engineer working on a global e-commerce platform, I faced a critical challenge: our Asian customers were experiencing significant delays when accessing our US-based servers.
+As a backend engineer working on a global platform, I faced a critical challenge: our Asian customers were experiencing significant delays when accessing our US-based servers.
 With average response times exceeding 700ms for simple API calls and image loading times stretching to several seconds, user experience was suffering, directly impacting our conversion rates.

 ### The Breaking Point